 Watercolor paints

-Field guides- We like the National Audubon Society Field Guides and the Handbook of Nature Study
+Field guides, nature books, and science books.
+We like the National Audubon Society Field Guides and the Handbook of Nature Study by Anna Comstock.

 Nature Notebooking In Our Home

-Some people have kids write in their nature notebooks when they are out in the woods.
+Some people have kids fill in the blank pages of nature notebooks when they are out on a nature walk.
 I think this takes away the simple pleasure of being out in God’s creation.
-I would rather they find treasures to bring home, add to their collection, and save for journal entries later.
+I would rather they bring their nature finds home, add them to their collection, and save them for journal entries later.

 A Simple Format for a Nature Notebook